pentamania/rhythmic-rain/README.md

-## About game
-Simple JavaScript rhythm action game using HTML5 canvas.
+# RHYTHMIC RAIN
 [Play now](http://pentamania.github.io/rhythmic-rain/game/dist/index.html)

+## About
+This is a simple javaScript rhythm action game using HTML5 canvas.

-Recommended browser: Google Chrome(PC), iOS safari(SP/tab)
+Recommended browsers: Google Chrome(PC), iOS safari(SP/tab)

-### How to Play
+## How to Play
+Select music from the repretory, and tap or click the screen/keyboard to start game.
-Tap any key or screen at the timing when the note object reaches the surface.
+While the game, tap any key or screen at the timing when the rain object reaches the surface.
-If the target is long, you should hold the key until it reaches the end.
+Against the deep-colored target, you should hold the key until it reaches its end.

+Have fun!